The Mystery Behind an Itchy Back

 Can stress really contribute to why my back keeps itching?

 Yes, stress can significantly impact skin health.
-When stressed, the body releases hormones like cortisol, which may worsen existing skin conditions or trigger new ones.
+When stressed, the body releases hormones that may worsen existing skin conditions or make itching feel more intense.
 This can lead to increased itchiness.
 Managing stress through relaxation techniques can help alleviate these symptoms.

 What skin conditions should I be aware of regarding an itchy back?